 There is no doubt that trees help create beautiful suburbs.
-However, when they are planted too close to driveways, road and pathways they can cause some serious damage to the road surface.
-So why do trees invade asphalt surfaces given how plant unfriendly the environment is, and what do we do if we already have a tree v’s asphalt problem.
+However, when they are planted too close to driveways, roads, and pathways they can cause some serious damage to the road surface.
+So why do trees invade asphalt surfaces given how to plant unfriendly the environment is, and what do we do if we already have a tree v’s asphalt problem.

 We are becoming increasingly aware of the importance of trees and green scapes in our urban environment.
-The green environment impacts on how we feel about a suburb and can affect the property values as treed suburbs are more desirable.
+The green environment impacts how we feel about a suburb and can affect the property values as treed suburbs are more desirable.

 So what’s going on underground?

 Too often we are planting our trees in cramped planting pits with poor subsoil.
-The compacted nature of our driveways, roads and pathways means that trees will seek to establish more surface roots in order to find water and nourishment.
+The compacted nature of our driveways, roads, and pathways means that trees will seek to establish more surface roots in order to find water and nourishment.
 This seeking will send roots out under road surfaces causing the surface of the road to rise and create what is commonly known as ‘road heave’.